Beyond Tunnel Vision

 A minimum two-week commitment to expanding your awareness at work.
 Instead of focusing only on your tasks, you actively observe the entire business and engage with coworkers to understand their contributions.
 This opens your mind to start integrating information and noticing the “essence” of the business.

 Be sincere.
 Ask coworkers about their jobs with genuine interest.
 If they ask why, express appreciation for their contribution to the business.
-Share good vibes.
+When you approach people sincerely, they’ll gladly—perhaps proudly—show you their work.

 Your Mind Will Begin to Behave Differently